 - Diet: Omnivorous.
 High quality dry foods will be accepted, but should be supplemented often with small, meaty frozen and live foods.

 - Social behavior: Schooling/shoaling, and should be kept in as large of groups as possible.
 Peaceful with most other comparably sized fish but is timid and can be outcompeted for food.
 Usually compatible with adult dwarf shrimp and other invertebrates.

-- Origin: Tank-bred, but indigenous to Indonesia, New Guinea, Northern Australia
+- Origin: Tank-bred, but indigenous to Papua New Guinea and Northern Australia

 - Average adult size: 1.2 - 1.5 inches (3 - 3.8 cm)